evoluteur/evolutility-ui-jquery/README.md

 Try it now: Download Evolutility.JS, make modification to the demo UI-models by adding and modifying fields and panels and see the demo apps become your apps.

-## The experience for the user
-Consistent patterns and look and feel across the whole app.

 ## Stack and dependencies

 Javascript, HTML5, CSS3,